Like most of us, you are probably wondering why your electric bills are so much higher in the summer.

-For 2016, RetroFoam of Michigan was recognized by Consumers Energy for the company’s efforts in making customers’ homes more energy efficient and getting them the most rebates from the energy provider.
+For the last several years, RetroFoam of Michigan has been recognized by Consumers Energy for the company’s efforts in making customers’ homes more energy-efficient and getting them the most rebates from the energy provider.

-In an effort to continue to educate our customers, we have a little information on why those monthly electric bills hit the roof in the summer.
+In an effort to continue to educate the homeowners we work with, we have a little information on why those monthly electric bills hit the roof in the summer.

 Why are Electric Bills Higher in the Summer?

 There are a number of things that determine the cost of electricity in the summer months.

 - The cost of fuel for power plants that use electricity generators.

 - Power plant construction, maintenance, and operating costs.

 - The electricity transmission and distribution systems that deliver electricity also have maintenance and repair costs.